-5. Bingo premises
+5. Bingo Premises

-- 5.1 In accordance with the Gambling Commission's Guidance, the Licensing Authority recognises that it is important that if children are allowed to enter premises licensed for bingo that they do not participate in gambling, other than on Category D machines.
-Where Category C or above machines are available in the bingo premises to which children are admitted, the Licensing Authority will seek to ensure that: - all such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where the machines are located: - access to the area where the machines are located is supervised; - the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 5.2 The Gambling Commission has issued Codes of Practice relating to Bingo premises and the Licensing Authority expects all applicants to comply with these codes.
-The Licensing Authority will not look favourably upon an
+- 5.1 Entry to bingo premises is not generally age restricted although entry to certain areas of the premises will be restricted by law if they contain Category C gaming machines.
+If the bingo premises operator intends not to allow under 18s entry to any part of the premises then this Authority will expect to advised of the same by the operator/licensee as soon as reasonably possible after that decision has been made. - 5.2 In accordance with the Gambling Commission's Guidance, the Licensing Authority recognises that it is important that if children are allowed to enter premises licensed for bingo that they do not participate in gambling, other than on Category D machines.
+Where Category C or above machines are available in the bingo premises to which children are admitted, the Licensing Authority will seek to ensure that: - all such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where the machines are located; - access to the area where the machines are located is supervised;

+- the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.

+In most case the Licensing Authority will be happy to accept a solid waist high barrier (e.g. 1.1 to 1.4 metres in height) in order to designate the adult only Category C gaming machine area.
+The barrier must be fixed and not something which is transient or easily moveable.

-- application where an applicant seeks a Bingo Premises Licence with the sole intention of placing Category B2 Gaming Machines only in the premises with no provision for facilities for bingo, as this is not considered to be in the spirit of the Act.
-This is referred to in more detail in the Gaming Machines section of this Policy Statement.
-Applicants and premises licence holders are reminded of the Gambling Commission's operator licence conditions requiring that bingo is provided as the primary activity in any premises that hold or apply for a bingo premises licence. - 5.3 Where bingo is permitted in alcohol-licensed premises, this must be low turnover bingo only and applicants are expected to comply with any Codes of Practice and advice issued by the Gambling Commission.
+- 5.3 Operators of licensed bingo premises are reminded of the content of the Gambling Commission's Social Responsibility (SR) Code for licensed bingo premises and the provision of gaming machines in such premises.
+The Code addresses the issue of gaming machines and provides that gaming machines must only be made available in combination with the non-remote gambling facilities named on the operating licence. - 5.4 Where bingo is permitted in alcohol-licensed premises, this must be low turnover bingo only and applicants are expected to comply with any Codes of Practice and advice issued by the Gambling Commission.
 High turnover bingo will require a Bingo Operating Licence.
-Definitions of low and high turnover bingo are available by contacting the Licensing Team or by referring to the Gambling Commission's website. - 5.4 With regard to turnover, where the Licensing Authority is suspicious that a licensee or club exceeds the turnover in the required 7-day period, the Licensing Authority will inform the Gambling Commission accordingly. - 5.5 The Licensing Authority will take into account any additional guidance issued by the Gambling Commission in relation to the suitability and layout of bingo premises.
+Definitions of low and high turnover bingo are available by referring to the Gambling Commission's website. - 5.5 With regard to turnover, where the Licensing

+- Authority is suspicious that a licensee or club exceeds the turnover in the required 7-day period, the Licensing Authority will inform the Gambling Commission accordingly. - 5.6 The Licensing Authority will take into account any additional guidance issued by the Gambling Commission in relation to the suitability and layout of bingo premises.

-6. Betting premises
+6. Betting Premises